What are the key factors governing whether or not you hit your current sales targets?

-An explainer could be anything from a blog post, to a webinar, to an ebook.
+An explainer could be anything from a sales proposal, blog post, to a webinar, to an ebook.
 The format itself isn’t the most important thing – what matters is that it helps your prospects answer a question or resolve a problem they’re facing.

 If you can do that effectively while positioning your brand and product within the narrative, all the better.